Table of Contents

 Ways of Communication in Cell Signaling

-Intercellular communication through gap junctionsThis is the process of cytoplasmic communication between two cells, without involvement of an extracellular fluid.
+Intercellular communication through gap junctionsThis is the process of cytoplasmic communication between two cells, without involvement of extracellular fluid.
 The connexin proteins form a cylindrical structure between the lateral surfaces of two adjacent cells.
 This cylindrical structure with pore is called the connexon.
 Connexons can open or close in response to certain signals.

 Receptor-ligand complex formation leads to an intracellular response.